park-jungin/jipark.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Computer Vision
-  - Artificial Intelligence
+  - Video Understanding
-  - Machine Learning
+  - Multi-modal Learning
+  - Vision-languagee Models

 # Education to show in About widget
 education: